Harmonic Loss Trains Interpretable AI Models: Harmonic Loss

 {\bf Toy cases:} To provide intuition about what advantages the harmonic loss has over the cross-entropy loss, we consider two toy cases in 2D, as shown in Figure~\ref{fig:ce-harmonic} (b)(c).
 In each toy case, we train the cross-entropy layer and the harmonic layer with the Adam optimizer. {\bf Toy case 1}: $\bm{x}_1=(1,1)$ and $\bm{x}_2=(-1,-1)$ belong to two different classes.
 The harmonic layer produces a faster loss decrease, because the harmonic loss only requires $d_i\to 0$ (converging point is finite) to get $p_i\to 1$.
 By contrast, cross-entropy loss requires $y_i\to \infty$ (converging point is infinite) to get $p_i\to 1$.
 The harmonic loss already produces a $l_2$ weight norm that plateaus to a constant, while the cross-entropy loss leads to increasing $l_2$, diverging towards infinity. {\bf Toy case 2}: There are 5 points in 2D, each of which belong to a different class.
 In particular, the red point $(0,0)$ is surrounded by the other four points, i.e., cannot be linearly separated.
 The cross-entropy layer indeed cannot perform well on this task, manifested by a high loss plateau.
 By contrast, the harmonic layer can drive the loss down to machine precision.
 Similar to case 1, the harmonic layer has a plateauing $l_2$ while the cross-entropy layer has an ever-growing $l_2$.
 We also observe that the weights of the harmonic layer correspond to $\bm{x}$, which is more interpretable than the weights of the cross-entropy layer.

 {\bf Benefits of harmonic loss:} From these two toy cases, we understand the advantages of harmonic loss: (1) \emph{nonlinear separability}: in case 2, the red dot can be classified correctly even though it is not linearly separable.
 (2) \emph{fast convergence}: The fact that the converging point is finite leads both to faster loss decay, and plateauing (non-diverging) $l_2$.
 (3) \emph{scale invariance}: Harmonic loss is scale-invariant, i.e., $d_i\to \alpha d_i$ leaves $p_i$ (hence loss) invariant, whereas $y_i\to \alpha y_i$ would produce a different cross-entropy loss.
 (4) \emph{interpretability}: the weight vectors correspond to class centers.
+We present the formal proof of these properties in \cref{app:proofs}.

-The rest of the paper explores the use of harmonic loss in various applications: algorithmic tasks in Section~\ref{sec:toy-exp}, MNIST in Section~\ref{sec:mnist}, and language modeling in Section~\ref{sec:gpt2-exp}.
+{\bf Notes on interpretability:} Measuring interpretability is inherently challenging in the absence of ground-truth representations.
+Hence, we propose two principled indicators of interpretability throughout the paper: (1) \emph{Compression}: Sparse, low-dimensional representations enhance interpretability by concentrating semantics.
+We measure this via cumulative explained variance in PCA projections.
+(2) \emph{Geometry}: In general models, we hypothesize that parallelogram-like units with multiple one-dimensional semantic directions enable compositional reasoning; This enables vector arithmetic such as \emph{man -- woman = king -- queen}, and supports faithful feature attribution.
+We measure this via parallelogram loss in \cref{sec:gpt2-exp}.